-1. Editing a Film: the group showed:

-(a) good use of music to suggest different moods

-(b) volume control

-(c) smooth transitions between scenes

-(d) effective narration

-2. Film-making: the group demonstrated:

-(a) smooth camera operation, without shaking effective use

-(b) effective use of close-ups, medium and long shots

-(c) effective use of high, low, and eye level angles

-(d) panning technique

-(e) a zoom shot

-2 Covint varitings the variting above de

-3. Script-writing: the writing showed:

-(a) a clearly expressed problem

-(b) people with different perspectives on the problem

-(c) a conclusion

-4. Storyboarding: the sequence showed:

-(a) a detailed record of the different shots planned for the film

-(b) a list of potential interviewees

--
+1. Editing a Film: the group showed: (a) good use of music to suggest different moods (b) volume control (c) smooth transitions between scenes (d) effective narration 2.
+Film-making: the group demonstrated: (a) smooth camera operation, without shaking effective use (b) effective use of close-ups, medium and long shots (c) effective use of high, low, and eye level angles (d) panning technique (e) a zoom shot 3.
+Script-writing: the writing showed: (a) a clearly expressed problem (b) people with different perspectives on the problem (c) a conclusion 4.
+Storyboarding: the sequence showed: (a) a detailed record of the different shots planned for the film (b) a list of potential interviewees

 5. Total Score for all categories

-3 TAISE SCAFE FAR SHE CSTEGATIES

-Figure 44#: Rating a Documentary Film Project
+Figure 47#: Rating a Documentary Film Project